dagsdags212/bioflow/docs/workflows/alignment.md

 A multi-sequence FASTA file can serve as input thru the `FA` argument.
 Alternatively, specify a directory path containing multiple FASTA files for alignment using the `DIR` argument.

+The `align` command generates three output files containing the same alignment data but in different formats (fasta, clustal, phylip).

 **{sc}`Parameters`**

 - FA: path to a multi-sequence FASTA file